-Pacific Lamprey have apparently disappeared from all South Central Coast drainages south of Big Sur at this time.
+Pacific Lamprey have apparently disappeared from all South Central Coast drainages south of Big Sur at this time, with the exception of San Luis Obispo Creek.
 Therefore, those HUCs were assessed for threats that would prevent lampreys from recolonizing or affect populations were they to become reestablished.
 The principal threats to lampreys along the South Central Coast were passage, dewatering of streams, natural aridity, and flow management that results in flow events that trigger emigration of macrophthalmia not reaching the ocean or providing insufficient flow to open the river mouth for in-migrating adults.
 In only three HUCs was passage not considered a major threat, but in these dewatering and low flow conditions restricted access to much of the drainage.
-Poor water/habitat quality, primarily associated with higher temperatures and low or seasonal flows,
+Poor water/habitat quality, primarily associated with higher temperatures and low or seasonal flows, was also a concern in two HUCs.
+The absence of resident lamprey populations in the southern streams may also impede future recolonization due to the absence of ammocoete pheromones to attract migrating adults into the drainage, while low adult numbers reduce the probability of encounter with potential mates if an adult does enter the drainage.
+However, the natural recolonization of the San Luis Obispo Drainage in 2017 indicates that Pacific Lamprey will re-enter and colonize unoccupied drainages (Reid and Goodman 2020).